neurobagel/documentation/docs/dictionaries.md

 ### Assessment tool

-For assessment tools like cognitive tests or rating scales, Neurobagel encodes whether the tool was successfully completed.
+For assessment tools like cognitive tests or rating scales, Neurobagel encodes whether a subject has a value/score for _at least one_ item or subscale of the assessment.
-Because assessment tools often have several subscales or items that can be stored as separate columns in the tabular `participant.tsv` file, each assessment tool column gets **a minimum** of two annotations:
+Because assessment tools often have several subscales or items that can be stored as separate columns in the tabular `participant.tsv` file, each assessment tool column receives **a minimum** of two annotations:

 - one to classify that the column `IsAbout` the generic category of assessment tools
 - one to classify that the column `IsPartOf` the specific assessment tool